 Where the Crawdads Sing, by Delia Owens

-This is the story of Kya Clark, whom the local call “The Marsh Girl”—a young woman growing up in the wild marshes near the small coastal community Barkley Cove in the early 1950’s.
+This is the story of Kya Clark, whom the locals call “The Marsh Girl”— a young woman growing up in the wild marshes near the small coastal community of Barkley Cove in the early 1950’s.
 Intelligent, artistic and sensitive, Kya is abandoned at a young age by her mother and hard-drinking father, and has survived for years all alone in the marsh where she was born, her only friends the gulls and other creatures that inhabit her world.
 Unable to fit in at school, she grows up he longs to be touched and loved.
 Two young men from town become intriqued by her beauty and eccentric lifestyle: Tate Walker, a shrimper’s son who befriends her and teaches her how to read, and after Tate leaves for college, the local playboy, Chase Andrews, with whom she has a tempestuous relationship.
 In 1969, Chase is found dead.
 Kya, now 23, is suspected of his murder.
 There is a long trial, complete with small-town drama and courtroom twists.

 With exquisite writing, vividly-portrayed characters and gorgeous descriptions of the natural setting, this debut novel of Delia Owens is a heart-wrenching coming-of-age story, reminding us that who we are as children and the world we grow up in shapes us forever.
+It is a compelling tale and I found it difficult to put down.

 Jayber Crowe, by Wendell Barry